 In 2006, the collaboration took a leap forward when we created a new scientific environment at the Ångström laboratory at Uppsala university.
 The idea was to form a physical research centre, with strong interactions between different research areas rather than divided into traditional disciplines.
 By focusing to a physical location we could integrate all parts of our science, and create a platform for new collaborations.
 In 2017 Leif Hammarström took over the chairmanship as Stenbjörn Styring retired.

 In 2021, the consortium reached a new stage of life, and finally became a formally recognized research centre.
-More groups from the Ångström laboratory joined, a new board was formed, and Leif Hammarström was elected Director of the centre.
+More groups from the Ångström laboratory joined, a new board was formed.
 The centre now takes up almost four floors in House 7 at the Ångström laboratory, as well as parts of the Department of Materials Science, and the Department of Physics and Astronomy.
 Our consortium continues to grow as more young scientists join our operation for shorter or longer terms.